JaimeGonz/notifications-api/README.md

 - Notification sending is simulated with console logs.
 In a production system, real email/SMS/push providers would be integrated (e.g. SendGrid, Twilio, Firebase).
 - If the channel send fails after the notification is saved to the database, the notification remains persisted.
 A retry mechanism or transactional approach would be needed in production.
+- Unit tests cover the service and channel-selection logic; controller-level and full e2e coverage are still limited to the default health-check test.

 ---